Derick (footballer)

-Derick Fernando da Silva (born 16 May 2002), simply known as Derick (/pt-BR/), is a Brazilian footballer who plays as a central defender for Portuguese club Lusitânia.
+Derick Fernando da Silva (born 16 May 2002), simply known as Derick (/pt-BR/), is a Brazilian footballer who plays as a central defender for Bulgarian First League club Arda Kardzhali.

 Club career

 Born in Santos, São Paulo, Derick joined Santos' youth setup in March 2015, from Sumaré.
 On 4 October 2018, he signed his first professional contract after agreeing to a three-year deal.

 On 8 September 2020, as starters Lucas Veríssimo and Luan Peres were suspended and immediate backup Luiz Felipe was injured, Derick was called up to the first team for a Série A match against Atlético Mineiro.
 He made his professional debut the following day, coming on as a second-half substitute for Madson in the 3–1 success at the Vila Belmiro.

 On 27 April 2021, Derick renewed his contract with Santos until March 2026.
 However, he spent that season and the following two years appearing almost exclusively with the under-20 squad.

 On 10 April 2023, Derick was loaned to Série C side Pouso Alegre until the end of the year.
 Upon returning, he was separated from the first team squad before rescinding his link with Santos on 9 September 2024.

 On 29 September 2024, Derick moved abroad for the first time in his career and joined Portuguese side Lusitânia.

+On 30 June 2026, he signed a three-year contract with Bulgarian club Arda Kardzhali.